ignaciosolergarcia/automated_aquarium/README.md

   <img src="./images/brand_and_model.jpg">
 </p>

+# User Manual

+The aquarium has two working modes:

+* Manual
+* Automatic

+In Manual mode

 # Materials

 I am including links to the place were I bought them but I'm no way affiliated with them.
 It is a way to ensure that you have the same device I used.